Hainault Forest

 Ilford Town Hall

-Thank you to Beryl Pratt for providing the translation from shorthand.
+Thank you to Beryl Pratt for providing the shorthand translation.

 #